 1. When Injury is Hard to Define

-If you are unsure of the extent of your injuries, or if they are long lasting, it might be time to consult a personal injury lawyer.
+If you are unsure of the extent of your injuries or accident, or if they are long lasting, it might be time to consult a construction accident lawyer.
 Bringing in someone that knows this area can assess the situation and make sure that your employer is looking out for your best interests.
 Personal injury can be tricky.
 It is hard to say who is at fault sometimes, and to understand the severity of an injury if it is not documented properly.
 Your work might not necessarily be the bad guy, but are going to error on their side if the injury is hard to define or explain.
 Bringing in a expert that has seen personal injury cases before and can assess the situation as a third party is crucial in this type of injury.

 2. If you Aren’t Sure you Can Perform the Same Work